-- The purge will occur one week prior to the day classes begin.
-Any student owing a balance of \$50 or greater will have his or her registration purged.
+- 1. The purge will occur one to three weeks prior to the day classes begin.
+Any student owing a balance of \$250 or greater will have his or her registration purged.
 Balance will be defined as any amount owed, minus any financial aid authorized, paid, or memoed.
-Students approved for participation in the Tuition Installment Plan (TIP) (see page 43) will not have their registration purged, provided they have paid the amount currently due under the TIP (unless other fees are owed totaling \$50 or more). - After the third week, a hold will be placed on the account of any student who owes more than \$50, preventing the student from registering for classes or receiving transcripts until he or she pays the balance owed, including preregistration for the next semester.
+Students approved for participation in the Tuition Installment Plan (TIP) (see page 44) will not have their registration purged, provided they have paid the amount currently due under the TIP (unless other fees are owed totaling \$50 or more). - Beginning the first day of classes, any student who owes a balance of \$5 or more will have his or her student ID card deactivated - After the third week, a hold will be placed on the account of any student who owes more than \$50, preventing the student from registering for classes or receiving transcripts until he or she pays the balance owed, including preregistration for the next semester.